-Join Gini von Courter for an in-depth discussion in this video Create an inbox folder, part of Efficient Email Management with Outlook 2016.
+Join Gini von Courter for an in-depth discussion in this video Create an inbox folder, part of Outlook 2016: Efficient Email Management.

 - [Voiceover] I've switched views to Compact view.…I'm back on the Home tab,…and now I'm going to pin my nav pane,…which has the nice little folder list on it, open…so that it will be available.…Maybe do a little bit of adjustment here in terms of space.…I like that my clutter trap,…which I turned on earlier, is working.…It's grabbing some clutter for me.…We've been working up until now on ways that we could…work efficiently by filtering, by sorting,…by reviewing.…